Gite Terms of Hire

 We live in a beautifully rural hamlet, please be aware that some neighbours earn their living from farming; country hours can sometimes run into the late evening and very early morning.
 Please be tolerant when it comes to sounds and scents – it’s all part of being in the countryside.

 We regret that we are unable to accept pets in La Vienne, but they will be considered in La Haute

 Registered assistance dogs are allowed without exception.

-Customers with allergies should be aware that we cannot guarantee that pets have not stayed in this property recently; we therefore cannot accept responsibility for any suffering which may occur as a result of such animals having been present.
+Customers with allergies should be aware that we cannot guarantee that pets have not stayed in La Haute property recently; we therefore cannot accept responsibility for any suffering which may occur as a result of such animals having been present.